verlok/verlok.github.io/_posts/2017-09-04-using-intersection-observers-to-create-vanilla-lazyload.md

 Notes:

-* `onIntersection` is a function, which I explain below (keep reading)
+* `onIntersection` is a function, which I explain below
 * `settings.container` is the scrolling container, defaulting to `document`, passed by LazyLoad user in the options object
 * `settings.threshold` is the amount of pixels beyond the scrolling container where to start loading the images / elements, defaulting to `300`.

 ## The onIntersection function

-The aim is that whenever a DOM element intersects with the scrolling container, the `onIntersection` function is called.
+The point is that whenever a DOM element intersects with the scrolling container, the `onIntersection` function is called.
 Here goes the function definition:

 ```js
 const onIntersection = (entries) => {